Where current science meets the art of training your dog.

 Fun and Games

 This is a dog sport where teamwork rules supreme!
 You and your dog work together to conquer a course full of obedience challenges.
 It's fun for all dogs and their people and it sharpens your obedience work AND your relationship.
 This course is taught in 6 week segments and CARO Rally has multiple levels and lots of room for growth.
-For those of you want to compete, CARO has regular fun matches and there are also trials where you can earn titles for your dog.
+For those of you that want to trial, CARO has regular fun matches and there are also local and virtual trials where you can earn titles for your dog.
 Or just come out and play!

 Agility is a fast paced dog sport that requires dog and handler to be in tune with each other, and for both team members have a solid grasp of the skills needed to leverage that fast pace without fear or injury.
 Foundations teaches each dog/human team the basic skills and how to handle basic obstacles so they can move on to the really sexy stuff confidently and safely.
 Foundations are also vital for experienced teams to brush up on and maintain.
 Walk before you fly and have fun while you're at it!